SUKIHEALTH/SUKIHEALTH/README.md

 # 👩🏾‍⚕️ Sabine | Doctor, Builder, Advocate

 Hi!
-I'm Sabine — a general practitioner (GP) passionate about solving real healthcare problems with smart, ethical, and beautiful tech.
+I'm Sabine, a general practitioner (GP) passionate about solving real healthcare problems with smart, ethical, and beautiful tech.

+## 🧠 Who I Am
+I’m a general practitioner, researcher, and healthcare innovator building tools to:
+- Prevent medical-legal conflict (`Doctors in Court`)
+- Streamline care with AI and automation (`CareForAI`)
+- Empower international doctors & students with training platforms
+- Bridge tech and medicine with open-source projects

+I focus especially on immigrant doctors, women in medicine, and mental health in clinical practice.

 ### 💡 What I Build